UMWEDU/umw-commencement-sync/_pages/guide.md

 <h4>Seating Arrangements</h4>
 Graduates will be required to sit in reserved seats.
 A seating plan will be distributed prior to the ceremony at rehearsal.
 Guests are invited to find a seat on a first come, first serve basis.
 <h4>Academic Dress</h4>
 Those participating in the ceremony are expected to wear the appropriate regalia for your degree program.
 Caps me be decorated keeping in mind our institutional community values.
-What you wear under your regalia is a personal decision; please make sure you are comfortable and prepared for any events following the ceremony.
+What you wear under your regalia is a personal decision; please make sure you are comfortable and prepared for the weather.
 <h4>Photography</h4>
 A professional photographer will take pictures of each graduate upon exiting the stage.
 These pictures will be made available for purchase.
 Guests may take photographs during the ceremony.
 <h4>Flowers</h4>
 A flower vendor will be on campus walk for guests to purchase flowers for their graduate.
 Please pre-order flowers from our vendor;

 <a href="https://www.thecommencementgroup.com/marywashington">https://www.thecommencementgroup.com/marywashington</a>
 <h4>Post-ceremony Commencement Luncheon                                                                                                                                                                                                     12:00 p.m. to 2:00 p.m.</h4>
 Immediately following the ceremony, you are invited to celebrate with family and friends at the Commencement Luncheon in the Chandler Ballroom in the University Center.
 Tickets are required and can be <strong>purchased online beginning March 1, 2018</strong>.
 A limited number of tickets <em>MAY </em>be available for sale the day of the event with slightly higher pricing.

 Ticket prices for adults are $12.95 and  $6.00 for children (11 years of age or younger) and may be ordered online.